eclipse-archived/ceylon-lang.org/documentation/1.0/tour/basics.md

 ## Defaulted parameters

-While we're on the topic of values that aren't there, it's worth mentioning that a method parameter may specify a default value.
+While we're on the topic of values that aren't there, it's worth mentioning that a function parameter may specify a default value.

 <!-- try-post:
     hello(); //Hello, World!